mainej/schema-voyager/doc/installation-and-usage.md

 {,,,
  :aliases {:schema {:replace-deps {schema-voyager/schema-voyager {:git/tag "..." :git/sha "..."}}
                     :ns-default   schema-voyager.cli
+                    ;; This example demonstrates using a few file sources, but any type of source is available.
                     :exec-args    {:sources [{:file/name "resources/main-schema.edn"}
                                              {:file/name "resources/supplemental-schema.edn"}]}}}}
 ```

-This example demonstrates using a few file sources, but any [type of source](doc/sources.md) is available.

 Execute the alias like so: